alphagov/govuk-rfcs/rfc-098-csp.md

 We've got 2 things in mind that CSP will help with:

-- It an extra defense against cross-site scripting vulnerabilities, such as the one [we saw earlier this year on finder-frontend](https://github.com/alphagov/govuk_publishing_components/pull/283).
+- It an extra defence against cross-site scripting vulnerabilities, such as the one [we saw earlier this year on finder-frontend](https://github.com/alphagov/govuk_publishing_components/pull/283).
 - Publishers use [Govspeak](https://github.com/alphagov/govspeak) in publishing applications to mark up their content.
 When the content is published, it's converted into HTML.
 The resulting HTML is persisted in the content-store for the frontends to use (which [we have to trust](https://github.com/alphagov/government-frontend/search?q=html_safe)).
 This means that if the the content-store is compromised we could be serving malicious HTML from the frontends.
 CSP mitigates against that by limiting the type of things the browser will run.

 ## Problem